benniaustindev/benniaustindev.github.io/README.md

 ## Objective

 I am an experienced front-end developer who has over a decade of experience working for large and small teams alike.
-I'm seeking a job with like-minded developers where I can be challenged as part of a real team, working towards real goals.
+I'm seeking a job with like-minded developers where I can be challenged as part of a real team, working to create beautiful interfaces which are a joy to use.
 I enjoy learning new things, and have found that teaching others is the best way to cement my own skills.
 My passion is creating responsive and dynamic user interfaces, and I'm looking for an employer that needs someone who can deliver CSS and Javascript magic.

 ## Skills And Technologies

 * I love Javascript.
-Node, React, with or without Redux, noSQL storage, react-native, electron or ionic.
+Node, React, with or without Redux, noSQL storage, React Native, Electron or Ionic.
 * Static type checking (TypeScript, Flow-Typed)
 * Very familiar working  within Firebase ecosystem, and would love to try other cloud-based solutions.
 * Familiar with various database and storage systems including MongoDB, SQL, and indexedDB in the browser.